HannahKup/github-slideshow/_posts/2018-09-20-HannahKup.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hello my name is Hannah
+Hello my name is Hannah, next to me is Tatjana